International Volunteering

 • Enhance your employability.

-We are excited to announce that our international volunteering programme is now live with opportunities to volunteer in summer 2024 with our Trusted Partners.
-We will be recruiting for Team Rwanda in early semester 2.
-Remote and UK based opportunities continue to be available as an alternative.
+Our international volunteering programme for summer 2025 is now live with opportunities to volunteer with Team Rwanda and our Trusted Partners.
+Remote and UK-based opportunities continue to be available as an alternative.

 Team Rwanda

-The University’s flagship overseas volunteering project will take place in summer 2024 in partnership with Azizi Life, a social enterprise working with local artisans in Rwanda.
+The University’s flagship overseas volunteering project will take place in summer 2025 in partnership with Azizi Life, a social enterprise working with local artisans in Rwanda.
 We are looking for a team of students to travel to Rwanda from July-August and volunteer on digital media, research and enterprise projects.
 The projects are developed based on the needs of Azizi Life, contributing to their long term impact.
 This is a great opportunity to meet new friends and gain valuable skills whilst experiencing Rwandan culture.
 Find out more!

 Trusted Partners